dstmodders/dst-mod-keep-following/README.md

 - [ ] Auto-hide in a Bush Hat if equipped
 - [ ] Auto-hide in a Snurtle Shell Armor if in the inventory
-- [ ] Follow players through wormholes
+- [ ] Follow players through wormholes and possibly cave entrances
-- [ ] Improve pathfinding precision
+- [ ] Improve pathfinder precision

 ## License